matt9527-marist/MyObsidianNotes/Machine Learning/010 Support Vector Machines.md

 Finally, we have the case where we classify the point exactly on the margin:
 ![[Pasted image 20251013170305.png]]
 This will incur a penalty of 0.
+And finally, if we have correctly classified the point as -1, it will incur a penalty of 0.

+In reality, the points that are on the margin are strictly speaking, the